nkphu/Tableau---Citi-Bike-Analytics/README.md

 Q3.
 What are the Bottom 10 stations in the city for starting a journey?
-Based on December 2021 Citibike data, these are the bottom 10 least used stations in the city for starting a journey;
+Based on December 2021 Citibike data, these are the bottom 10 least used stations in the city for starting a journey:

     1. Grant Ave & Mlk Dr
     2. Bergen Ave & Stegman St